Skryptonyte/CHIP8-Interpreter/README.md

 TETRIS works...

-Other games and apps go in-game but suffer from issues like corrupted graphics, segfaults (TICTAC and UFO in particular) etc. TICTAC in particular seems to suffer from a Heisenbug/
+Other games and apps go in-game but suffer from issues like corrupted graphics, segfaults (TICTAC and UFO in particular) etc. TICTAC in particular seems to suffer from a Heisenbug.

 BLINKY loads but is not anywhere near the playable range yet.